 Genital warts or condylomata accuminata

 Iatrogenic scarring of the cervix may be attributed to previous cervical surgery or other procedures.
 The gross appearance is based on the extent of cervical scarring.
 Minimal scarring may be observed as circumferentially raised pale tissue around the os, while more extensive scarring may result in cervical distortion.
-Cervical stenosis is a common complication, which occurs in 1–2% of patients.
+Cervical stenosis is a common complication that occurs in 1–2% of patients.
 The contraction of the scar tissue may result in secondary amenorrhea and hematometra in severe stenosis.